jehan-rubin/fakie/README.md

 ## Code Smells File

-To be able to work correctly, the learning algorithm needs a file in input containing the code smell presents in the targeted project.
+In order to work properly, the learning algorithm needs an input file containing the code smell present in the targeted project.
-This file should looks like this (currently, only json is supported) :
+This file should look like this (currently, only json is supported) :

 ```json
 {